FDA trims use of contentious Alzheimer's drug amid backlash

 The Food and Drug Administration has approved new prescribing instructions that are likely to limit use of a controversial new Alzheimer's drug

-WASHINGTON -- U.S. health regulators on Thursday approved new prescribing instructions that are likely to limit use of a controversial new Alzheimer’s drug.
+WASHINGTON -- A month after approving a controversial new Alzheimer’s drug, U.S. health regulators on Thursday signed off on new prescribing instructions that are likely to limit its use.

 The Food and Drug Administration said the change is intended to address confusion among physicians and patients about who should get the drug, which has faced an intense public backlash since its approval last month.

-The new drug label emphasizes that the drug, Aduhelm, is appropriate for patients with early or mild Alzheimer's but has not been studied in patients with more advanced disease.
+The new drug label emphasizes that the drug, Aduhelm, is appropriate for patients with mild symptoms or early-stage Alzheimer's but has not been studied in patients with more advanced disease.
 That's a big change from the original FDA instructions, which said simply that the drug was approved for Alzheimer's disease in general.

-Drugmaker Biogen announced the change in a release Thursday, stating that the update is intended to “clarify” the patients studied in the company trials that led to approval.
-The FDA first approached the company about narrowing the label and approved the language.
+Drugmaker Biogen announced the change in a release Thursday, stating that the update is intended to “clarify” the patient group studied in the company trials that led to approval.
+The FDA first approached the company about narrowing the label and OK'd the language.

 “Hearing these concerns, FDA determined that clarifications could be made to the prescribing information to address this confusion,” the agency said in an emailed statement.
 Despite the update, the FDA added that “some patients may benefit from ongoing treatment” if they develop more advanced Alzheimer’s.

-The label change comes one month after FDA’s approval of the drug, which quickly sparked controversy over its $56,000-a-year price-tag and questionable benefits.
-Three of FDA’s outside advisers resigned over the decision with one prominent Harvard expert calling it the “worst drug approval decision in recent U.S. history.”
+The FDA’s OK last month quickly sparked controversy over Aduhelm's $56,000-a-year price-tag and questionable benefits.
+Three of FDA’s outside advisers resigned over the decision with Harvard researcher Dr. Aaron Kesselheim calling it the “worst drug approval decision in recent U.S. history.”

+On Thursday, Kesselheim tweeted that the change was “a welcome step” but added that the FDA and Biogen should do much more to combat “misperceptions about this drug.”

 Aduhelm hasn't been shown to reverse or significantly slow the disease.
 But the FDA said that its ability to reduce clumps of plaque in the brain is likely to slow dementia.
 Many experts say there is little evidence to support that claim.